Mozer/wav2lip_extension/README.md

 ## Notes:
-- original wav2lip is built using pytorch.
-Works nicely on CPUs and nvidia GPUs.
+- Works nicely on CPUs and nvidia GPUs.
 AMD GPUs are not tested.
 You can try (ROCm for linux?), they might work.
 Please report if they do.
-- If you don't have much VRAM please use CPU (turned on as default).
+- If you don't have much VRAM please use CPU (turned on by default).
 Min VRAM: 6 GB for 300x400 input video and short audio.
 Static input images may require less VRAM (how much?).
 Hi-res input videos/images and longer audios require more VRAM.
 Please report if you are able to run it with less VRAM
 - If your LLM model is also in VRAM it can cause to OOM error or result in slower replies if you have shared VRAM.
 - I tested wav2lip running on GPU with 3060 12GB and was able to have ruGPT3.5-13B-gptq fully loaded into VRAM using autoGPTQ.
 But sometimes with longer replies (4+ sentences) it went into using shared VRAM and caused drastic drop in video gen speed.
 - Default silero ui in ST doesn't support other languages, just English and doesn't support prosody (voice speed and pitch).
 Now it can be fixed with my patch.
 - By default CPU is used for inference.
-You can manually turn on cuda inference here: `\SillyTavern-Extras\modules\wav2lip\wav2lip_module.py`, line 214.
-Change 'cpu' to 'cuda': `device = 'cuda' # cpu, cuda`
+You can change it in extension settings.
 - Video generation takes some time (about 5-10s).
 If you use GPU and your LLM is also in VRAM don't ask it anything during video generation or you can get OOM error.